Trace Lysette

-Trace Lysette is an American actress whose most notable roles include Shea in the television series Transparent (2014–2019) and Tracey in the feature film Hustlers (2019).
-She also featured in the Netflix documentary Disclosure as herself.
+Trace Lysette (born 1981) is an American actress whose most notable roles include Shea in the television series Transparent (2014–2019) and Tracey in the feature film Hustlers (2019).
+As a trans actress, she also featured in the Netflix documentary Disclosure as herself.

 Early life

 Lysette was born in Lexington, Kentucky, and grew up in and around Dayton, Ohio.

-In her late teens, she was a track athlete and performed as a showgirl in bars and clubs in Dayton and Columbus, Ohio.
+In her late teens, Lysette was a track athlete and performed as a drag queen in bars and clubs in Dayton and Columbus, Ohio.
 She moved to New York City after high school in search of opportunities.
-Lysette was estranged from her biological family and struggled financially due to her gender transition which led her to find acceptance in the underground New York ball culture scene, of which she has been a member since young adulthood.
-She began her actor training in New York City, studying at various acting studios in 2007.
-Her television debut was a guest appearance as Lila in an episode of Law & Order: Special Victims Unit in 2013, making her one of the first trans people to appear in a cisgender speaking role on primetime television in the US.
+Lysette was estranged from her biological family and struggled financially due to her gender transition, which led her to seek acceptance in the underground New York ball culture scene, of which she has been a member since young adulthood.

+Lysette began training as an actor in New York City, studying at various acting studios starting in 2007.
+Her television debut was a guest appearance as Lila in an episode of Law & Order: Special Victims Unit in 2013, making her one of the first transgender people to appear in a cisgender speaking role on primetime television in the US.